Cash on Delivery in Indian Dropshipping: Should You Offer It?

 In India, Cash on Delivery (COD) isn’t just a payment option—it’s a trust-building tool.
 Even in 2025, while much of the world embraces seamless digital transactions, a large segment of Indian consumers still feels more secure paying in cash, once the product is in their hands.

-But here’s the catch: when you’re running a dropshipping business, offering COD isn’t as simple as flipping a switch.
-It brings its own set of challenges that can impact your profits, logistics, and overall customer experience.
+But here’s the catch: when you’re running a dropshipping business—especially if you work with a clothing dropship vendor for Indian sellers—offering COD isn’t as simple as flipping a switch.

 In this article, we’ll explore whether Cash on Delivery in Indian dropshipping is a smart move or a ticking time bomb.
 From benefits and hidden pitfalls to expert tips on managing COD effectively, this is your go-to guide before making the call.